Tag Archives: Grand Canyon hiking

 Jerry and I and the boys are meeting my parents in the Grand Canyon for the first couple days of our spring break.
 Jerry and I want to do a big dayhike.
 We have already done rim-to-rim-to-rim and all varieties associated with those three trails.

 So, we’re considering doing the South Kaibab to Grandview Trail (via the Tonto Trail) or vice versa.
 Thoughts?
 It would be a long day trip.
 Curious which direction we should do it and what else should we know?

 What is total distance from South Kaibab to Grandview Point?
 And is there any water, at all, along the entire route?
 Continue reading →

 By Michael Lanza

 Yellowstone.
 Yosemite.
 Grand Canyon.
 Glacier.
 Zion.
 Grand Teton.
 These names are iconic to people who love exploring America’s national parks.
-And beyond those flagship parks are dozens more units of the National Park Service (53 more, to be specific) creating infinite opportunities to hike, backpack, kayak, canoe, climb a mountain, fish, and cross-country ski.
+And beyond those flagship parks are dozens more units of the National Park Service (53 more, to be precise) creating infinite opportunities to hike, backpack, kayak, canoe, climb a mountain, fish, or just gape in blissful awe at the scenery.
 But where do you begin, and what should you or your family do?

 In 2016, the centennial of the National Park Service, national parks saw a third consecutive year of record visitation—331 million people.
 That’s actually greater than the entire population of the United States.
 And that record came on the heels of two previous high marks: 307.2 million visitors in 2015 and 292.8 million in 2014.
 That many people can’t be wrong.

 Will you visit at least one park this year?
 It’s time to think about which one to put on the calendar for 2017.